CasteSoftworks/java-chat/README.md

 accounts.
 Make sure server has rights for reading and writing to this file.

 #### Server console contains these commands:
+Original version:
 - `clients` - print list of connected clients
 - `kick` _(nickname of the user to be kicked)_ - kick specific connected client
 - `broadcast` _(message)_ - send message to all connected clients
 - `help` - print list of server console commands
+This fork:
+- `kill` - kicks all the connected clients, deletes the `authenticationFile` and closes the server
+- `shutdown` - a nicer way than `Ctrl+C` to close the server

 ### Running client
 You can run it from your IDE to, but in [IntelliJ IDEA](https://www.jetbrains.com/idea/),